mlukasek/M5StickC_NightscoutMon/README.md

 ### Revisions:

 #### *** 7 Sep 2019 ***
-JSON query update for Ascensia Diabetes Care Bluetooth Glucose Meter Small changes in SPK HAT speaker routines.
+JSON query update for Ascensia Diabetes Care Bluetooth Glucose Meter.
+Small changes in SPK HAT speaker routines.
 Removed forgotten alarm test from main button, so it now changes the brightness only, as supposed to do.

 #### *** 16 Jul 2019 ***